 The Swiss Snooze Study:

+Not all studies agree that napping is bad for the circulation.
 Swiss scientists conducted an observational study of more than 3,400 people for over five years (Heart, Sept.
 9, 2019).
 They collected data on nap habits and cardiovascular complications of these middle-aged individuals.

-Those who reported taking a nap once or twice a week, for periods ranging from five minutes to an hour, were 48 percent less like to have a heart attack, stroke or heart failure.
+Those who reported taking a nap once or twice a week, for periods ranging from five minutes to an hour, were 48 percent less likely to have a heart attack, stroke or heart failure.
 More frequent nappers did not appear to be protected from such events.

-In their own words the Swiss Scientists concluded:
+In their own words, the Swiss scientists concluded:

 “Subjects napping once or twice weekly had a lower risk of developing any CVD [cardiovascular disease] event compared with non-nappers.
 This finding is comparable with the result of the Greek cohort study taking nap frequency into account, as they reported lower coronary mortality for subjects napping once or twice weekly compared with non-nappers”

-Is Snoozing Safe?
+Is Napping Safe?

 If we can conclude anything about this research it is that occasional napping may be good for us.
 There was no increased risk associated with more frequent naps.